JOJ0/joj0.github.io/_posts/2017-9-10-adhs-tron.md

 <!--<script src="https://gist.github.com/JOJ0/518416dc60bfcbd5bf2322b101b25076.js"></script>-->
 {% gist 518416dc60bfcbd5bf2322b101b25076 %}

-At this point it's about time to tell you that that snippets you see on this page are reconstructed with help of my git history and I can't guarantee that it was completely working/bugfree at that particular commit.
-I you find something odd please leave a comment and I'm happy to help, correct it, whatever.
+At this point it's about time to tell you that the snippets you see on this page are reconstructed with the help of my git history and I can't guarantee that the program was completely working/bugfree at that particular commit.
+If you find something odd please leave a comment and I'm happy to help, correct it, whatever.
 On the bottom of this page you find a link to the final code that worked for me.
+<br><br>

 {% include figure.html filename='/images/2017-09-10_adhs-tron/4.jpg' alt_text='pic 4' caption='' width="49%" float="left" %}
 {% include figure.html filename='/images/2017-09-10_adhs-tron/4.5.jpg' alt_text='pic 4.5' caption='' width="49%" float="right" %}